Training Plan

 Describe for each goal/person how often you will meet and in what format.
 You should also meet approximately twice a year with the entire team to discuss training and research progress.

-- (For clinical training) If the applicant is proposing to gain experience in a clinical trial as part of his or her research training, is there evidence of the appropriate expertise, experience, resources, and ability on the part of the sponsor(s) to guide the applicant during the clinical trial research experience?
+- (Clinical trials only) If the candidate is proposing to gain experience in a clinical trial as part of his or her research training, is there evidence of the appropriate expertise, experience, resources, and ability on the part of the sponsor(s) to guide the applicant during the clinical trial research experience?

 Suggestions and Ideas